Concordium/concordium-misc-tools/wallet-proxy-load-simulator/README.md

 - `i`, the identifier of the worker that sent the request
 - `url` the path of the URL that was queried
 - `diff` the time in milliseconds until the server responded
-- `success`, whether the request was successful, i.e., whether the server responded with an OK-like status code (200-299).
+- `code`, the HTTP status code of the response, or if there is a network error, `0`.

 # Contributing